Kempegowda Museum: Museum design

 A framed map of 18th century Bangalore forms the entire base of the main hall with the four corners of the room having tower shaped panels to symbolise the four watch towers (fixed boundaries) of earlier town.
 The panels in the four corners display information about the locations of Kempegowda's towers in the current city.
 There are display panels located on the walls in between the towers showcase information with photographs and illustrations.

 The museum concept was planned and implemented by Design Core, a design firm.
 The chief designer of the museum is K.N.
 Suryaprakash.
 Historian and folklorist and H.K.
 Rajegowda wrote the text that accompanies the pictures on display in the museum.

 Collections

 The Museum is dedicated to the Yelahanka chieftain Kempegowda(1513-1569) who is the founder of Bangalore city.

 Heritage Bangalore map

-An interesting experience of the museum is the floor.
 Visitors to the museum will actually be walking on a magnified heritage map of 19th century Bangalore.
 The map is spread across the wooden floor and laminated with a glass slab.
 The map has been procured from the Mythic Society and is drawn by the British.
 One can locate and view old names of places and buildings of Bangalore city.
-The huge floor map shows the east–west zones of the city.
+The floor map shows the east–west zones of the city.
 One gets to walk over the map while viewing various exhibits on display.